Lake Boyukshor: Construction of entertainment complex

 In the 2000s, the Baku authorities prepared a plan for construction of a big entertainment complex on the place of the Boyuk Shor lake.
-The lake is planned to be dried out and set of parks and buildings be constructed on its territory.
-The first stage of the project plans to consume 128 hectares of the territory with 70% to be composed of soil and 30% of a yet to be created clean artificial lake.
+The lake is planned to be dried out and a set of parks and buildings be constructed on its territory.
+The first stage of the project plans to consume 128 hectares of the territory, with 70% to be composed of soil and 30% of a yet to be created clean artificial lake.
 It will include an entertainment park, sports and resort facilities and gardens.
 Azerbaijan's Oil Museum, Azerbaijani Tea and Azerbaijani Wines museums are proposed to be built as well.
 A new mall on 4.5 hectares will be built too.
 The main entrance to the park will be from the Boyuk Shor Highway (known as the "airport highway") Close to the entrance, "Children's World" complex will be constructed.
-It will include a movie theater, concert hall, cafe, a zoo (14 ha), attractions park (10 ha).
+It will include a movie theater, a concert hall, a café, a zoo (14 ha), attractions park (10 ha).
 The center of the complex will have an artificial lake with small boats tours, a 300 m waterfall.
 The complex will also include a 1,000 m railroad for kids.